15 Visualization

 geom_col(position = "dodge") +

-labs(x = "Condition", y = "Mean accuracy")
+labs(x = "Condition", y = "Mean accuracy", fill = "Age group")

-This plot is slightly better: it’s easier to compare the heights of bars than the ‘blueness’ of squares, and mapping age to color draws our eye to those contrasts.
+This plot is slightly better: it’s easier to compare the heights of bars than the “blueness” of squares, and mapping age to color draws our eye to those contrasts.
 However, we can do even better by noticing that our experiment was designed to test an interaction.
 That statistic of interest is a difference of differences.
-To what extent does the developmental change in performance on the experimental condition different from developmental change in performance on the control condition?
+To what extent does the developmental change in performance on the experimental condition differ from developmental change in performance on the control condition?
 Some researchers have gotten proficient at reading off interactions from bar plots, but they also require a complex set of eye movements.
 We have to look at the pattern across the bars on the left, and then jump over to the bars on the right, and implicitly judge one difference against the other: the actual statistic isn’t explicitly shown anywhere!
 What could help facilitate this comparison?
-Consider the line plot in Figure 15.10.
+Consider the line plot in figure 15.10.

 Figure 15.10: A line graph of the Stiller data promotes comparison.